lovespotify/lovespotify.github.io/data.md

 Given the huge size of the Million Song dataset, we use only the test set of the data, but since the train-test split should be entirely random, this would not bias our modeling results.

 ## Million Playlist Dataset
+The Million Playlist Dataset consists of a list of playlist and the songs that are in each one.
+We read the csv files into one consolidated dataframe.
+Here is the head of the `mplaylists` dataframe:
+INSERT MPLAYLISTS DATAFRAME IMAGE
+We ultimated decided to not use the Million Playlist data as a variable in our model because of the low overlap rate between the Million Song and Million Playlist datasets (for example, in a test run with 1000 songs from the Million Song dataset, only 2 were found in the Million Playlist dataset).

 ## Spotify API